The Benefits of Pottery and Clay Work for Stress Relief

 Final Thought: Earth Remembers Us

-Humans have shaped clay for over 20,000 years—not just to make vessels, but to mark our presence, our prayers, our stories.
+Humans have shaped clay for over 20,000 years, not just to make vessels for water and grain, but to mark our presence, our prayers, and our stories.
 In touching clay, we touch something primal.
-Something ancient.
-Something that reminds us: we are not just thinkers or doers.
-We are makers.
+We connect with an ancient lineage of makers who found solace in the earth.
+This reminds us that we are not just thinkers, data analysts, or doers.
 We are tactile beings.
-And sometimes, the most profound healing doesn’t come from thinking harder—but from feeling deeper.
+We are biological creatures designed to interact with the physical world.

 Have you tried pottery for stress relief?
-Share your experience in the comments below—I’d love to hear how the wheel (or your hands) helped you find calm. 🏺✨
+Share your experience in the comments below, I would love to hear how the wheel or your hands helped you find calm.